lucdenonancourt/fighter/README.md

 - I18next :
 This internationalization framework is mainly used to provide a simple way to switch beetween langages.
 Here, we use it to switch beetween the different concept (fighter-worker)

+## How to use

+You can switch "version" with the dropdown in the navigation bar on top.